 Deep breath, technical terms coming your way — hyaluronic acid is an anionic, nonsulfated glycosaminoglycan distributed widely across your body's tissues.

 A little closer to earth, this simply means that hyaluronic acid has several critical functions in your body, one of which is to help provide your skin and tissues with lubrication.
 This helps ensure your body’s optimal performance.

 Hyaluronic acid is a sugar molecule that occurs naturally in the body.
 The largest amount of this molecule in the body — about half of its volume, is found in the skin.
 This is a good thing because hyaluronic acid is great for keeping your skin moisturized and helping it retain moisture.

 It is also found in your eye and connective tissue.

+What is hyaluronic acid good for?
 As you get older, time does a number on your body — your eyesight isn't so golden, grays take over your hair, and your back may sometimes require a sign that says "fragile."

 On the inside, things are changing as well.
 Your body stops producing as much hyaluronic acid which can affect its moisture content.
 Without being well hydrated, your skin may begin to display signs of aging.